Who is Courage to Lead intended to serve?

 Leading From Within is committed to helping senior nonprofit and other social sector leaders attend our Courage to Lead retreat series that runs from October 2019 – November 2020, and will do whatever it can to make the program financially accessible for you: set up payment plans for you and/or your employer, help you apply for outside funding, and provide assistance from our scholarship fund.
 And as mentioned above, generous donors have contributed to our scholarship fund so that our programs are financially accessible to dedicated leaders regardless of budget size.

-To apply for financial support from our scholarship fund, please fill out our online retreat series scholarship form by the August 9 deadline and indicate what your organization can pay and/or what you can contribute personally, and indicate your resulting scholarship need.
+To apply for financial support from our scholarship fund for the current series (2019-20), please fill out our online retreat series scholarship form by the August 9 deadline and indicate what your organization can pay and/or what you can contribute personally, and indicate your resulting scholarship need.
 In a situation where we are unable to offer enough financial assistance to allow for your participation, we will refund your deposit.

 The July introductory retreat costs $750, and one can also apply for a scholarship for that retreat if it’s needed to allow your participation.